-A deliberately raw, defiantly lo-fi brand identity design and website for a 50-year-old study program connecting college students with NYC institutions like the Whitney Museum, Saturday Night Live and Penguin Books.
+"Welcome to a semester of wearing nothing but black."
+A deliberately raw, defiantly lo-fi brand identity design and website for a fabled arts education program that connects college students with NYC institutions like the Whitney Museum, Saturday Night Live and Penguin Books.

 The brand identity design and web design for the New York Arts Program are deliberately designed to evoke the low-fi promotional aesthetic of emerging artists and art spaces.